pavithradogiparthi/coffee-shop-recipes/iced-beverages/iced-caramel-macchiato.md

 ### Step 1

-- Place vanilla syrup in a glass.
+- Place vanilla syrup in a cup.

 ### Step 2